 No shock delivered

 No return of spontaneous circulation in response to advanced cardiac life support protocols

 Initial rhythm of asystole or pulseless electrical activity

 RISKS AND BENEFITS OF RESUSCITATIVE EFFORTS

 When considering offering or withholding resuscitative efforts, the physician must take into account the risks and benefits of resuscitation.
-The primary goals of resuscitative efforts are to restore the patient's circulation and, ideally, ...
+The primary goals of resuscitative efforts are to restore the patient's circulation and, ideally, normal function. ...